-In this article, we’ll show you how to use a code snippet to modify the WordPress post loop and display only the parent category on a single post.
+In this article, we will show you how to use a simple piece of code to modify the way WordPress displays categories.
+This will allow you to show only the main category on a single post page, which can greatly improve the experience of your site for visitors.

 When to Display Only Parent Category in WordPress